vrmvikas/vrmvikas.github.io/CV/index.md

 An example of a SAR-Radar image shown in RGB.
 The three colour channels are each assigned to three different kinds of scattering effect of radio waves, with green channel representing the "Volumetric Scattering", which most closely resembles the scattering pattern of the much prized water-ice.
 ![DFSAR Image](../include/DFSAR_images/image17.png)

+- Note the green walls which only mostly are seen on/around crater walls - regions which are permanently shadowed from sunlight and hence are most likely to still contain water ice.
 - The long stretched shape of the image is a result of how a SAR-radar would scan the land as it orbits around the moon.
-- Note the green walls which only mostly are seen on/around crater walls - regions which are permanently shadowed from sunlight and hence are most likely to still contain water ice.

 ### RBMLE

+- Implementation and study of the **Reward Biased Maximum Likelihood Estimation (RBMLE)** method to solve the “exploration v/s exploitation problem” in adaptive control of Markov Decision Processes in Reinforcement Learning tasks.
+- Modeled the finite-time performance of RBMLE in Reinforcement Learning tasks, involving the problem of optimal control of unknown Markov Decision Processes.